• Home

 First, Lori welcomes Los Angeles based attorney Ken Phillips, who specializes in legal issues related to dogs.
 Ken is a nationally renowned authority who has made many media appearances.
 Dog parks can be wonderful places, but the risks and hazards to people and dogs in and around the parks are real.
 Ken shared his decades […]

-Filed Under: 2018 Show Archive, Cats, Dogs, General Information, Law Tagged With: Animal rights, cats, Dogs, Law, Politics
+Filed Under: 2018 Show Archive, Cats, Dogs, General Information, Law Tagged With: Animal rights, Politics, cats, Dogs, Law

 Animals Today April 14, 2018.
 The connection between dog breeding and dog euthanasia.
 Educating the public about animal fighting.
 Preventing dog bites.